-Shmuel Kliger: CTO and Founder, VMTurbo
+Shmuel Kliger: Founder, VMTurbo

 Shmuel is currently focused on product and technology strategy, as well as strategic partnerships.
 Previously, he founded and served as President and CEO of VMTurbo.
 Prior to founding VMTurbo, Shmuel served as Vice President of Architecture and Applied Research in the EMC CTO Office.
 Prior to joining the CTO Office, Shmuel was the Chief Technology Officer of EMC’s Resource Management Software Group.
 Shmuel Kliger joined EMC with the acquisition of SMARTS.
 Shmuel Kliger was a Chief Technology Officer and co-founder of SMARTS.
 As CTO of SMARTS Shmuel Kliger was responsible for setting SMARTS vision and strategy, managing SMARTS R&D organization, as well as Professional Services, Technical Support and Technology Partner Development.
 Prior to joining SMARTS, Shmuel was a member of the Distributed Systems Software Technology department at IBM Research developing middleware technologies.
 Shmuel also served as a senior researcher at the Weizmann Institute of Science, Rehovot, Israel, and Manager of Technical Support Services for International Business Software in Israel.
 Shmuel holds a B.S. in mathematics from Bar Ilan University, an M.Sc.and a Ph.D. in computer science from the Weizmann Institute of Science, Rehovot, Israel.